Aske21/datastructures/README.md

 # datastructures
-# Tasks and Homework for Data Structures Course
+# Homework 1 for the Data Structures Course